public-awesome/cw-nfts/packages/cw1155/README.md

 implemented by any CW721 contract.

 `ReceiveNft{sender, token_id, msg}` - This is designed to handle `SendNft` messages.
-The address of the contract is stored in `env.sender` so it cannot be faked.
+The address of the contract is stored in `info.sender` so it cannot be faked.
 The contract should ensure the sender matches the token contract it expects to handle, and not allow arbitrary addresses.